Ontario moves to toughen oversight of syndicated mortgage investments

 Several mortgage firms have faced lawsuits in recent years from burned investors upset that development projects have not proceeded after companies faced financial difficulties.

 As part of the reforms announced Thursday, the province said it will also impose caps on the amount individuals can invest in syndicated mortgage products.
-Details of the limits have not been determined yet, including whether they would apply per project or would be an annual total.
+Details of the limits have not been determined, including whether they would apply per project or would be an annual total.

 The province will also develop rules requiring people selling syndicated mortgage products to document their suitability for their clients and disclose more information about their risks.